patb-github/learn-spring-boot/README.md

 ### 5. Installing MySQL and Using Environment Variables
 For this tutorial, we used MySQL to start a local database server.
 I followed [this](https://www.youtube.com/watch?v=u96rVINbAUI) tutorial for installing MySQL Server and Workbench.
 Next, to connect Spring to the database, we need to provide the url, username and password.
-The tutorial did not show how to use a .env file, so I did some searching.
-To keep credentials private, you can add a .env file in the root directory, then to access the values of a variable `VAR`, use `${VAR}`.
+The tutorial did not show how to use a `.env` file, so I did some searching.
+To keep credentials private, we can add a `.env` file in the root directory; then, to access the values of a variable `VAR`, use `${VAR}`.
 It took a bit of time to set up, but I think it was worthwhile, as I could use what I learned for a future project.

+### 6. Profiles
+In /src/main/resources/ we can add more *profiles*.
+These are configurations that are applied on top of the the base `application.properties`.
+To create new profile, simply create a file `application-name.properties`, where `name` is the name of the profile.
+To use a profile, add the line `spring.profiles.active=name` in the `application.properties` file, where `name` is the name of the profile.

+We can also create controllers for specific profiles by adding an `@Profile("name")` annotation to the controller class, where `name` is the name of the profile.
+If two endpoints from two differet controllers are the same, we have to make sure that both of the controllers have a profile; i.e., we cannot add `@Profile("name")` to one and leave the other as a default.

 ## Problems & Solutions